CVRL/PhotometricStereoIrisPAD/README.md

 Adam Czajka, Zhaoyuan Fang, Kevin W. Bowyer, "Iris Presentation Attack Detection Based on Photometric Stereo Features," IEEE Winter Conference on Applications of Computer Vision (WACV), Waikoloa Village, Hawaii, 2019

 # Copyright notice
-The method implememnted by this code is **patent pending**, and currently we do not offer any license.
-Non-commercial use of this code is permitted if the following paper is cited:
+The method implememnted by this code is **patent pending**, and currently we do not offer any license associated with this code.
+However, non-commercial use of this code is permitted if the following paper is cited:

 *Adam Czajka, Zhaoyuan Fang, Kevin W. Bowyer, "Iris Presentation Attack Detection Based on Photometric Stereo Features," IEEE Winter Conference on Applications of Computer Vision (WACV), Waikoloa Village, Hawaii, 2019*